License Plates & Placards in ArkansasCompare Car Insurance Quotes in 3 Steps

 Your doctor will determine if you have a disability that warrants handicapped plates.
 If your doctor's letter qualifies you for the plate it will renew every year with your registration.

 Some disabilities are temporary, a direct result of an accident or injury.
-The state issues temporary placards for up to three months.
+The state issues temporary placards for up to 3 months.

 Permanent placards are reserved for those drivers or passengers with chronic or permanent disabilities which limit their ability to walk.